Only 3 more weekends left to shop before Christmas

-“I have just a couple things left on my list,” said Emily Crofter, who was shopping at Thornes marketplace on Friday.
+“I have just a couple things left on my list,” Emily Crofter, who was shopping at Thornes marketplace on Friday said.

 Another shopper told 22News she’s had her shopping done for a while now.

-“We travel through out the year and as we travel, we buy gifts,” said Dorothy Reid of Turners Falls.
+“We travel throughout the year and as we travel, we buy gifts,” Dorothy Reid of Turners Falls said.

-Whether you shop online or in store, now the clock is ticking.
+Whether you shop online or in-store, the clock is ticking.
 There are only three more weekends to check off all those names on your holiday shopping list.

 And experts say it’s only going to get busier the closer it gets to the holidays.
 The Saturday before Christmas, December 21st, is expected to be the busiest shopping day of the rest of the year.